szcompressor/SZ3/README.md

 ## Testing Examples

 You can use the executable 'sz_demo' command to do the compression/decompression.

 * ./sz_demo testfloat_8_8_128.dat -3 8 8 128 1e-3

+The order of the dimensions is the same as the c array.
+For example, use '-3 r1 r2 r3' for data[r1][r2][r3]

 ## Version history